zahidesad/BingoGame/README.md

 5) End of Game Control: If a player makes Bingo or the game needs to end, this situation is detected, and necessary actions such as updating the current status are taken. (checkNumbers() method)
 -As a result, this class performs the functions of starting, managing and ending the Bingo game.
 It controls the basic logic and flow of the game and ensures that the game progresses smoothly.

-## The main purpose of object “ZahidEsadBaltaciPlayer”:
+## The main purpose of object “Player”:
 - This class represents a player in the Bingo game and keeps track of the card the player has and their Bingo status.
 In general, the purpose of this class is to:
 1) Player Card Management: Represents the player's Bingo card.
 The card is stored as CustomJLabel elements within a custom Bingo Linked List structure.
 Each item represents a number on the card.
 2) Bingo Status Tracking: Tracks the player's Bingo status.
 It checks whether the numbers on the card are marked correctly and determines how many Bingos the player has made. (checkStatus() method)
 3) Player Status Update: The player's Bingo status is updated based on the numbers marked on the card.
 If the numbers on the card are marked in a certain pattern, the player is detected to have made Bingo. (checkStatus() method)
 4) Determining Game End: It determines that the game is over when the player plays Bingo.
 This causes the game to end. (isOver() method)
 - This class manages the player's card while also updating the player's Bingo status and affecting the progress of the game.
 Tracks how many times the player has done Bingo.
 In this way, it tracks the player's success and progress in the game.
-The main purpose of object “ZahidEsadBaltaciMainFrame”:
+The main purpose of object “MainFrame”:
 - This class is the frame that must be run for the game to start.
 In addition, the number of players and whether the bingo cards and numbers to be drawn will be set as random or manual are determined here.
-The main purpose of object “ZahidEsadBaltaciGameFrame”:
+The main purpose of object “GameFrame”:
 - The purpose of this class is to visualize the game using the functions of all the classes written above.
 It is the GUI part of the project.

 # APPLICATION DETAILS
 ## How to manually set card numbers and numbers to draw
-1) Please go to the "ZahidEsadBaltaciGame" class in the "ZahidEsadBaltaciBingoGameClasses" java package.
+1) Please go to the "Game" class in the "BingoGameClasses" java package.
 2) Change the “randomPermutation []” array below to adjust the numbers to be drawn.
 ![image](https://github.com/zahidesad/BingoGame/assets/116666407/85583cbf-b143-415a-9d59-49b71cb065ae)
 3) To change bingo cards, please change the “manuelTombalaCardGeneretor()” method
 ![image](https://github.com/zahidesad/BingoGame/assets/116666407/3b35dab8-0602-4e0c-adf5-c2b36097592d)
-4) To see these changes on the screen, when you run the application via "ZahidEsadBaltaciMainFrame", do not tick the "Generate Bingo Card Randomly" checkbox, which you can see in the photo below.
+4) To see these changes on the screen, when you run the application via "MainFrame", do not tick the "Generate Bingo Card Randomly" checkbox, which you can see in the photo below.
 ![image](https://github.com/zahidesad/BingoGame/assets/116666407/4442fc83-e557-43c2-82b7-8933dcc8ca4d)
 ## Sample Scenario
 - In the scenario described visually below, not all stages of the game are given.
 If you want to watch the scenario consisting of all stages of the game, you can click on the drive link below.
 Video Link:
 https://drive.google.com/file/d/1lB-sfblhSJzgc--VJEN8UuYU7LqduCBk/view?usp=sharing
-1) First, run the application via "ZahidEsadBaltaciMainFrame" in the "ZahidEsadBaltacıBingoGameGUI" java package.
+1) First, run the application via "MainFrame" in the "BingoGameGUI" java package.
 2) Select the number of players you want to play with (1-4 players allowed.) and whether you want to play with random cards.
 After this click “Click for playing” button.
 From this stage the game starts.
 ![image](https://github.com/zahidesad/BingoGame/assets/116666407/58c553aa-f599-4729-8bc6-6b44922f9093)
 3) Since we ticked the random checkbox at the beginning, everything in the game comes as random.
 To draw a number, the "Click for new number" button must be pressed.